duketopceo/Dixi/README.md

 ## 🙏 Acknowledgments

 - MediaPipe for gesture recognition
-- TensorFlow.js for AI inference
+- Ollama for AI inference
 - Three.js for 3D rendering
 - OpenCV for computer vision